Blas Romero

 Blas Agustin Romero (born 2 February 1966) is a retired football (soccer) forward from Paraguay.

 Career

-Romero played professional football in Paraguay, Argentina and Colombia during his career.
-His last club was Once Caldas.
+Romero played professional football in Paraguay, Argentina, Colombia, Chile and Bolivia during his career.
 Romero played for Argentina first division side Club Atlético Belgrano.
+Following Belgrano, he played for Once Philips-Colombiana and Deportes Concepción.

 Romero made his international debut for the Paraguay national football team on 14 June 1991 in a Copa Paz de Chaco match against Bolivia (0-1 win).
 He obtained a total number of two international caps, scoring no goals for the national side.